 ‘cross the wide Missouri.

 I always loved that song and still can sing that first verse from memory.
-Which is exactly what I did in Harpers Ferry when I found myself standing, after all those years, on the bank of the Shenandoah River.
+Which is exactly what I did in Harpers Ferry when I found myself standing, after all those years, on the bank of the Shenandoah River in West Virginia.

 I hadn’t planned it.
 There was a riding lawnmower near the sidewalk into Harpers Ferry so I had headed down to the water to escape the noise.
 And then, there it was, the Shenandoah River.
 I walked along the dirt trail next to it, soaking up the experience of seeing something that had the power of legend to me.
 I can’t quite find the words to explain how magical it was to find it, completely unexpected, like a gift from the vagabond gods.